-Following official orders, the North Shore Center for the Performing Arts in Skokie and box office will remain closed through April 30.
+Following official orders, the North Shore Center and box office will remain closed through May 31.
 We worked to reschedule Feature Series performances affecting tickets purchased for: Steven Wright – Thu, March 26, 2020 at 7:30pm.

 We rescheduled this performance to: